Devupalliharsha/AI-Resume-Screening-System/README.md

 **Output:**

-* Console results
+- Console results
-* `results.json` file
+- `results.json` file

 ---

 ## Sample Evaluation Results

-Below are sample outputs generated by the pipeline for different candidate profiles:

 ### Strong Candidate

 **Score:** 89/100

-**Summary:**
 This candidate demonstrates strong alignment with the job requirements, including proficiency in Python, machine learning, and deep learning.

-They meet most of the required skills and tools, making them a highly suitable candidate.
+---

 ### Average Candidate

 **Score:** 47/100

-**Summary:**
-This candidate shows partial alignment with the job requirements.
-While they possess core skills like Python and machine learning, they lack several advanced skills and tools expected for the role.
+This candidate shows partial alignment with the job requirements but lacks several advanced skills.

+---

 ### Weak Candidate

 **Score:** 37/100

-**Summary:**
-This candidate has limited alignment with the required skills.
-Although they have basic knowledge of Python and machine learning concepts, they do not meet the overall expectations for the role.
+This candidate has limited alignment with the required skills and does not meet expectations.

+---

 ### Buggy Candidate (Debug Case)

 **Score:** 47/100

-**Summary:**
 This test case intentionally introduces a scoring inconsistency to demonstrate debugging using LangSmith.
-Despite failing the experience requirement, the score reflects an incorrect override, highlighting the importance of traceability.

 **Insight:**
-The buggy candidate case highlights how LangSmith helps detect inconsistencies between:

-* Extracted data
-* Matching logic
-* Final scoring
+- Detect mismatches in extracted data
+- Identify scoring inconsistencies
+- Trace pipeline execution

 ---